-- The Sun in either very low on the horizon or is below the horizon for much of the year in polar regions.
+- The Sun is either very low on the horizon or is below the horizon for the most part of the year in polar regions.

 - The ice present in the polar regions acts as a reflector of sunlight.

-- Antarctica is the driest and windiest continent on Earth.
+- Antarctica is the coldest, driest and windiest continent on Earth.

 - Penguins are found in Antarctica while Polar bears are found in the Arctic.

 - Antarctica is the fifth-largest continent in the world.
 It is larger than Europe and Australia.

 - Antarctica has no permanent human population while the Arctic has an indigenous population.

 e Arcticis mostly ocean covered with sea ice known as the Arctic ice pack.